cnsuhao/engine1/docs/Markdown/Interface.md

 Physiology Engine Interface {#physeng}
 ===========================

-The following infomation is a method by method walk through of the %PhysiologyEngine.h class that everything revolves around.
+The following information is a method by method walk through of the %PhysiologyEngine.h class that everything revolves around.
-Reading this in parrallel with the HowTo-EngineUse.cpp provided in the SDK will give you a firm understanding of using the engine.
+Reading this in parallel with the HowTo-EngineUse.cpp provided in the SDK will give you a firm understanding of using the engine.

 When you create an instance of an engine, you will be returned a pointer to a PhysiologyEngine object.
 This generic interface is the controlling class for a physiology engine modeling a single patient.